homerwong2/MaterEmergencyCareCentreApp/README.md

-# MaterEmergencyCareCentreApp
+MaterEmergencyCareCentreApp

-#Assumptions#
+Assumptions

-	• A persistent database was not required
-	• Comments automatically generated upon admission and discharge.
-	• When adding comments, need to know which patient one is adding comments for.
-	• When admitting patients, need to know which bed number.
-	• When discharging patients, need to know which patient.
-	• No error handling on API calls yet
+	â€¢ A persistent database was not required â€¢ Comments automatically generated upon admission and discharge. â€¢ When adding comments, need to know which patient one is adding comments for. â€¢ When admitting patients, need to know which bed number. â€¢ When discharging patients, need to know which patient. â€¢ No error handling on API calls yet

-#Structure#
+Structure

 MaterEmergencyCareCentreApp - Web App written in ASP.NET 6.0 Core
 MaterEmergencyCareCentreApp.API - RESTful API written in ASP.NET 6.0 Core Web API with Open API support MaterEmergencyCareCentreApp.DataAccess - In memory database db context and repo class library MaterEmergencyCareCentreApp.Domain - Model entities and DTOs

-#Installation and testing#
+Installation and testing

 Publish MaterEmergencyCareCentreApp.API to IIS C:\inetpub\wwwroot\API
 Publish MaterEmergencyCareCentreApp to IIS C:\inetpub\wwwroot\WebApp